-Dr. Anming Hu wants to find an easier way.
+Anming Hu, assistant professor of mechanical, aerospace, and biomedical engineering, wants to find an easier way.
 Hu’s Joint Directed Research Development (JDRD) project is focused on a new, less restrictive methodology for creating nanomaterials.

 “We are trying to use laser interference lithography to do nanoscale manufacturing faster and also cheaper,” said Hu.
 “What we propose is that the laser interference lithography can be done in air.
 We don’t need a vacuum or cryogenic temperatures, like there are required in electron beam lithography.
 We can use ambient conditions.”